 2. Best Great Dane Back-Clip Harness: Julius-K9 PowerHarness

 Another giant breed dog harness we have previously featured – the Julius-K9 is a great all-around dog harness, particularly for medium to larger dogs.

 The Chest strap also has a reflective strip to give some high visibility to your Great Dane when out walking at night or in dark conditions.

-It’s more of the type of harness walkers may use when out in the park and want their dogs on a long lead.
+It’s more of the type of harness walkers may use when out in the park and want their canines on a long lead.
 This allows them to run around without running off.

 A very popular no-pull harness, particularly for Danes and similar breeds.